 Do you always have your boyfriend over?
 Without asking?
 You may be head-over-heels in love and that’s great – but your roommate isn’t and probably doesn’t want them over every single night.
 It could make them uncomfortable, or be inconvenient for them if you’re constantly asking them to stay away so that you can have privacy.
 Just like you set quiet hours earlier, you may want to choose days when it works best for both of you to have your person come over.
 Also, be sure to discuss boundaries with sleepovers, and sharing a bathroom.

 7. Learn how to talk to each other

-Some things you do are going to be gross to your roomie but normal to you, and vice versa.
-So as soon as possible, talk about how you need to communicate to each other.
-Oftentimes, just being up-front works perfectly fine.
-So if you have to ask your roommate to stop leaving their toenail clippings out, do it with respect and love, and in a way they’ll understanding.
+Some things that you do may be gross to your roommate but seem normal to you, and vice versa.
+As soon as possible, make a communication strategy for how you can convey boundaries, and preferences without hurting each other’s feelings.
+Oftentimes, being up-front with a positive, friendly attitude works well.
+If you have to ask your roommate to stop leaving their toenail clippings out, do it with respect and love, and in a way they’ll understanding.
 Otherwise, you’ll be fighting before you know it.

 8. Talk about rules for partying

 Before you move in, talk about what kind of partying behavior is okay to bring back to your place.
 If you want to smoke in your room, check with your roommate first.
 If you come home drunk every night, maybe think about how your noise may affect them.
 Don’t do something that would make them uncomfortable, and make sure you’re following your apartment’s rules!